FEUP-MEIC-DS-2023-1MEIC08/VAXPRED/docs/development.md

 All of the technologies used by the teams were proposed by the client.
 The small summary next to each of the technologies names acts as an explanation why the client chose it for the development of the project.

-Identify the main technologies, languages and frameworks used.
-Clearly identify which ones were restrictions imposed by the client and which were your own choices.
-Justify your choices and explain in your own words the motivation for the restrictions of your client.

 The prototype implemented in Sprint 0 consisted of a simple plugin page, with the possibility to search for another workspaces.
 Besides that, it has access to the plugin's description, requirements, changelog and extra items.
 Besides that, the plugin still has a designated space for its (future) categories and hpw to contact the supplier.